Foundations of geometric approximate group theory: Quasi-isometric quasi-actions (qiqacs)

 \begin{definition} Let $(\Lambda, \Lambda^\infty)$ be an approximate group, $(X, d)$, $(Y,d')$ be pseudo-metric spaces, and let $\rho_0, \rho_1: (\Lambda, \Lambda^\infty) \to \widetilde{{\rm QI}}(X)$ and $\rho_2: (\Lambda, \Lambda^\infty) \to \widetilde{{\rm QI}}(Y)$ be qiqacs.
 For every $k \in \mathbb N$ let $K_k \geq 1$ and $C_k, C_k' \geq 0$ be constants. \begin{enumerate}[(i)] \item We say that $\rho_0$ and $\rho_1$ are $(C_k)$-\emph{equivalent} if $d(\rho_0(\gamma).x, \rho_1(\gamma).x) < C_k$ for all $\gamma \in \Lambda^k$ and $x \in X$. \item We say that $\rho_1$ and $\rho_2$ are $(K_k, C_k, C_k')$-\emph{quasi-conjugate} if there exist $(K_k, C_k, C_k')$-quasi-isometries $\varphi: X \to Y$ and $\overline{\varphi}: Y \to X$ such that $\varphi \circ \overline{\varphi}$ and $\overline{\varphi} \circ \varphi$ are $C_k'$-close to the respective identities and such that $(\varphi, \overline{\varphi})_*\rho_1$ and $\rho_2$ are $(C_k)$-equivalent. \end{enumerate} \end{definition} \begin{remark} Note that if $\rho_0$ and $\rho_1$ are equivalent qiqacs, then the associated morphisms into ${\rm QI}(X)$ coincide.
 More generally, if they are quasi-conjugate qiqacs on the same space $X$, then the associated morphisms are conjugate by an element of ${\rm QI}(X)$, hence the name.

-However, being quasi-conjugate is stronger than just being conjugate inside ${\rm QI}(X)$: The definitions require an additional uniformity, which is needed, for example, to ensure that quasi-orbits of equivalent quasi-actions are at bounded Hausdorff distance from each other. \end{remark} \begin{construction}[Quasi-restrictions of qiqacs, I] Assume that $\rho$ is a qiqac of an approximate group $(\Lambda, \Lambda^\infty)$ on a pseudo-metric space $(X,d)$ and let $Y \subset X$ be a subset which is quasi-invariant under $\rho(\Lambda^\infty)$.
+However, being quasi-conjugate is stronger than just being conjugate inside ${\rm QI}(X)$: The definitions require an additional uniformity, which is needed, for example, to ensure that quasi-orbits of equivalent quasi-actions are at bounded Hausdorff distance from each other. \end{remark} An important construction in group theory is to restrict a given action of a group $\Gamma$ to a $\Gamma$-invariant set, for example a single $\Gamma$-orbit.
+Similarly we will need to be able to ``restrict'' qiqacs of an approximate group $(\Lambda, \Lambda^\infty)$ to $\Lambda$-quasi-orbits; see e.g.\ Construction \ref{PreLeftRegular} and Proposition \ref {BoundaryStableOrbitHyp} below for two different applications of this technique.
+While such $\Lambda$-quasi-orbits are typically not invariant under $\Lambda^\infty$, they are always quasi-invariant under $\Lambda$ by Remark \ref{QuasiActionRemarks}.(ii).
+We thus need to figure out how to ``restrict'' a qiqac of $(\Lambda, \Lambda^\infty)$ to a $\Lambda$-quasi-invariant set.
+We start with the technically easier special case in which the set in question is actually invariant under $\Lambda^\infty$.

+\begin{construction}[Quasi-restrictions of qiqacs, I] Assume that $\rho$ is a qiqac of an approximate group $(\Lambda, \Lambda^\infty)$ on a pseudo-metric space $(X,d)$ and let $Y \subset X$ be a subset which is quasi-invariant under $\rho(\Lambda^\infty)$.
 By definition, this means that the inclusion

 is coarsely onto.
-Thus there exists a quasi-isometry $p:X \to X$ with the following properties: \begin{itemize} \item $p$ is of finite distance from the identity and $p(x) = x$ for all $x \in X \setminus \widetilde{Y}$. \item $p|_{\widetilde{Y}}$ is a quasi-inverse to $\iota$. \end{itemize} Then $\widetilde{\rho} := p \circ \rho$ defines a qiqac which is equivalent to $\rho$ and such that $Y$ is invariant under $\widetilde{\rho}(\Lambda^\infty)$.
+Thus there exists a quasi-isometry $p:X \to X$ with the following properties: \begin{itemize} \item $p$ is of finite distance from the identity and $p(x) = x$ for all $x \in X \setminus \widetilde{Y}$. \item $p|_{\widetilde{Y}}$ is a quasi-inverse to $\iota$. \end{itemize} Then $\widetilde{\rho} \coloneqq p \circ \rho$ defines a qiqac which is equivalent to $\rho$ and such that $Y$ is invariant under $\widetilde{\rho}(\Lambda^\infty)$.
 We may thus turn every $\rho(\Lambda^\infty)$-quasi-invariant subset into a $\rho(\Lambda^\infty)$-\emph{invariant} subset at the cost of replacing $\rho$ by an equivalent qiqac.
 We then obtain a qiqac